xuanngo2001/cust-live-deb/README.md

 # Custom Live Debian System
-Set of scripts to create Custom Live Debian System.
+Set of scripts to create Custom Live Debian System:
 * Automatically calculate space used of each script.
 * It can remaster on top of itself.